-8.16.11After the Spill Procedures
+After the Spill Procedures

 - a.
-The ERC will review what happened and implement changes and/or corrections to prevent a spill from occurring and to improve the spill response and clean-up procedures.
-This Plan will be revised to reflect those changes/corrections/improvements implemented. - b.
+The ERC will review what happened and implement changes, corrections, and/or improvements to prevent the spill from occurring and to improve the spill response and clean-up procedures.
+This plan will be revised to reflect those changes, corrections, and/or improvements implemented. - b.
 The ERC will prepare a record of the spill response and keep it in the project files for a minimum of three (3) years. - c.
 The ERC will submit Follow-up Notification to HEER when required. - d.
 Spill response kits shall be replenished directly after the emergency.

-8.17 Emergency Contacts
+9.21 Emergency Contacts

-National Response Center (NRC) 1.800.424.8802 -------------------------------- ----------------

-Coast Guard Operations Center, Honolulu (working hours) 1.808.522.8264

-(after hours) 1.808.927.0830

-Hawaii State Department of Health

-Hawaii Evaluation and Emergency Response (HEER) 1.808.586.4249

-County of Maui Fire Department 911

-In the event that a release enters the storm or sewer system, the ERC will immediately notify NRC, HEER, and LEPC 1.808.935.2785

-Chris Conger, Design Engineer, Sea Engineering, Inc. 1.808.259.7966
+National Response Center (NRC) 1-800-424-8802 Coast Guard Operations Center, Honolulu (working hours) (after hours) 1-808-522-8264 1-808-927-0830 Hawaii State Department of Health Hawaii Evaluation and Emergency Response (HEER) 1-808-586-4249 State Historic Preservation Division 1-808-692-8015 County of Maui Fire Department 911 In the event that a release enters the storm or sewer system, the ERC will immediately notify NRC and HEER 1-808-935-2785 Chris Conger, Design Engineer, Sea Engineering, Inc. 1-808-259-7966